HR-Extreme: A High-Resolution Dataset for Extreme Weather Forecasting: Dataset Construction

-\textbf{NOAA Storm Prediction Center} The NOAA Storm Prediction Center \cite{noaa_storm_prediction_center} records daily reports of hail, tornadoes, and wind from various sources, including local NWS offices, public reports, agencies, and weather stations.
+\textbf{NOAA Storm Prediction Center} The NOAA Storm Prediction Center \citep{noaa_storm_prediction_center} records daily reports of hail, tornadoes, and wind from various sources, including local NWS offices, public reports, agencies, and weather stations.
 However, the lack of event classification means that no specific ranges or time spans are provided, and multiple events are often mixed together.
 This complicates the creation of clear and accurate areas necessary for training and evaluating deep learning models accurately and effectively.
 To address this, we employ an unsupervised clustering algorithm to classify the events.
-After extensive experimentation and parameter tuning, we determined that DBSCAN \cite{dbscan} is the most suitable for this task, as illustrated in Figure \ref{fig:dbscan}.
-For each timestamp, user reports are treated as 2D points based on normalized latitude and longitude.
+After extensive case studies, we determined that DBSCAN \citep{dbscan} is the most suitable for this task, as illustrated in Figure \ref{fig:dbscan}.
+For each timestamp, user reports are treated as 2D points based on normalized latitude and longitude on the x and y axes.
 DBSCAN identifies clusters based on point density, forming a cluster if there are enough points in close proximity.
-This method effectively filters out noisy points that are likely to be minor events or errors that are not significant enough to warrant creating a separate cropped area for training.
+We carefully tune the hyperparameters of DBSCAN to create more intuitive clusters and to filter out noisy points more accurately as shown in Figure \ref{fig:dbscan}.
+Noisy points are filtered out because they likely represent minor events or errors that are not significant enough to warrant creating a separate cropped area for evaluation.